 Working is tough, but working at home is an ongoing struggle, and it brings with it a special set of challenge:

 - There are no boundaries between home, family, and work.

 - It’s harder to shut off work because it’s all right there.

 - Parent Guilt – your kids don’t always understand that even though you’re home it’s not day-long play time.

-If you struggle to fit reading or learning into your daily schedule, try setting an easily attainable goal, like reading 3 pages per day.
-And if you’d like to learn more about setting and meeting goals and how starting with small goals can give you a boost, check out this post: How to Meet Your Goals Every Time!
+If you struggle to fit reading or learning into your daily schedule, try setting an easily attainable goal, like reading 3 pages every day.

 Thanks for stopping by Calyx and Corolla!